mcin-armintaheri-archive/pivt/README.md

 to use callbacks but this can get unwiedly when an interaction depends on a very large number of state variables.

-The idea of this suite is to write simple tools and mediator is such a way that allows applications to be described using only JSON descriptions.
+The idea of this suite is to write simple tools and mediators in such a way that allows applications to be described using only JSON descriptions.
 This should make visualization development a more streamlined task rather than building arbitrary visualization tool which need similar layouts, scenes, and operations.